nodejs/node/doc/api/addons.markdown

     }  // namespace demo

-Then in `myobject.h` make your wrapper inherit from `node::ObjectWrap`:
+Then, in `myobject.h`, make your wrapper inherit from `node::ObjectWrap`:

     // myobject.h
     #ifndef MYOBJECT_H